Qumulo/QumuloCustomConnector/workshop/qcc-workshop-config-conn.md

 | Uniqueness        | Each connection ID must be unique within the tenant                                  |

 - Update the `activitySettings` -> `baseUrl` value to match the UNC path provided in the handout.
-    - For the workshop on June 6th, 2024, use: `file://anq.qcc.qumulo.net/invoices/HOSTNAME`
+    - If this is a Qumulo sponsered workshop, use: `file://anq.qcc.qumulo.net/invoices/HOSTNAME`
     - Where HOSTNAME is your computers name (Ie: `$env:COMPUTERNAME`)

 | *Tip* |